lookout / tracing

 Tracer::errorIngestTraceFields()—trace_id,span_id,parent_span_id,transactionfor your error JSON body toPOST /api/ingest.Tracer::errorIngestPerformanceGroupingHints()— whenreporting.performance_grouping.enabledis true (envLOOKOUT_REPORT_PERFORMANCE_GROUPING) andperformance_enabledrecorded spans in the same request, may addgrouping_slow_pathandgrouping_db_time_msso Lookout can fingerprint slow / DB-heavy errors separately (see Lookout ingest docs).Tracer::configure([...])+Tracer::flush()— send finished spans toPOST /api/ingest/trace(setapi_key,base_uri, optionalenvironment/release).
 UseTracer::flushWithResult()(orTracing::flushWithResult()) when you need the HTTP status (e.g. 403 if the Lookout project disabled trace ingest).

-Similar in spirit to Sentry PHP logs: lookout_logger()->info('User %s logged in', ['alice']), optional flush(), and a Monolog handler.
-Rows go to POST /api/ingest/log with the same api_key / base_uri as tracing; enable with LOOKOUT_LOGS_ENABLED=true (Laravel: config/lookout-tracing.php → logging.enabled).
+lookout_logger()->info('User %s logged in', ['alice']), optional flush(), and a Monolog handler.
+Rows go to POST /api/ingest/log with the same api_key / base_uri as tracing; enabled from the dashboard (Monitoring → Signals), with LOOKOUT_LOGS_ENABLED as a local override (env > site).
 Laravel registers a terminating flush when logging.enabled and logging.flush_on_terminate are true.
 Long workers should call lookout_logger()->flush() on a timer or after batches.

 lookout_logger()->info('order placed', null, ['order_id' => '42']); lookout_logger()->flush();